 It may become necessary to sell that property if:

-Where two or more individuals own a home or land together and one or more of those owners lack the capacity to manage their financial affair, then they will not be able to sign any legally binding documents in relation to that property should they not have an attorney to act on their behalf.
+Where two or more individuals own a home or land together and one or more of those owners lack the capacity to manage their financial affairs, they will not be able to sign any legally binding documents in relation to that property unless they have an attorney to act on their behalf.

 The individual appointed can then sign any necessary documents related to the property sale on behalf of the trustee who lacks capacity.